kyprifog/ballista/README.md

 ## Roadmap

-After the 0.3.0 release we will start working on more complex operators, particularly joins, and using the TPCH benchmarks to drive requirements.
+After the 0.3.0 release we will start working on more complex operators, particularly joins, using the TPCH benchmarks to drive requirements.
 The full roadmap is available [here](https://github.com/ballista-compute/ballista/milestones?direction=asc&sort=title&state=open).

 ## More Examples